 For AnneMarie Maes art is life and life is ecological.
-She carries out long term projects – such as the Transparent Beehive, Urban Corridors or the Politics of Change.
+Inspired by nature, she wants to make the invisible visible.
+Her installations and long term projects – such as the Transparent Beehive, Urban Corridors or the Politics of Change – use a range of biological, digital and traditional media, including live organisms.
 These projects lead to a stream of art works, interventions, experiments and books.

 This website is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.